 Tips for preventing against new modern identity attacks (AiTM, MFA Fatigue, PRT, OAuth)

 Identity attacks are currently changing and focussing on new techniques.
 In the past years, many organizations protected accounts with MFA/ FIDO2 and configured additional controls like Conditional Access and disablement of legacy authentication.
-After some years Microsoft starts finally with the depreciation of basic/ legacy authentication.
-With the more strict protection attackers need to find new ways for bypassing the security layer (MFA, 2FA, Legacy Authentication).
+After some years Microsoft starts finally the depreciation of basic/ legacy authentication.
+With more strict protection, attackers need to find new ways for bypassing the security layer (MFA, 2FA, Legacy Authentication).
 Still no MFA, Conditional Access, or Legacy Authentication?
 Don’t wait and take action.

 |Blog information: |